Betty Disero

-Betty Disero is a Canadian politician, currently the Lord Mayor of Niagara-on-the-Lake, Ontario.
+Betty Disero is a Canadian politician, the former Lord Mayor of Niagara-on-the-Lake, Ontario.
 She is a former city councillor in Toronto, Ontario, Canada.
 She was elected to the Toronto City Council in 1985, and served until her resignation in 2003.
 She moved to Niagara-on-the-Lake in 2009 and was first elected to town council in 2014, becoming Lord Mayor in 2018.

 Early life and career

 Disero's parents were Italian immigrants who moved to Toronto from the town of Pescara.
 She took courses at York University, and graduated in computer studies from Humber College in 1979.

 Disero is a member of the Liberal Party, and worked as a campaign manager for Member of Provincial Parliament Tony Ruprecht prior to running for office herself.
 She was elected in 1982 as a trustee on the Toronto Catholic District School Board.